-Naturally, there is some criticism of the genre.
+Although dark academia books have gotten pretty popular in recent years, there is some criticism of the genre.
 The two biggest criticisms deal with its focus on the upper class (those with money, basically) and the fact that it is not remarkably diverse, as many main characters are white.

-While there has been more inclusion over the years compared to when dark academia books first jumped into existence, much more needs to be done.
+While there has been more inclusion over the years compared to when dark academia books first appeared, much more needs to be done.
 Despite this, “dark academia” remains quite an intriguing genre, and in this article, we’ll show you the best book recommendations you should pick this year!

-21 Best Dark Academia Books of 2023
+Best Dark Academia Books to Read in 2024

 1. The Secret History by Donna Tart